 Fall Projects for the Texas Cooling Season

+I know with this intense heat it may be hard to imagine, but fall is coming (it can’t come soon enough!).
 When I think of the fall, there is a sense of excitement that comes over me.
 I love this season for so many reasons, primarily for the beautiful weather it brings.
-It's funny, living in Texas you can definitely tell when the season changes from summer to fall because people start to crawl out from their air conditioned cracks to finally enjoy the outside world.
+It’s funny, living in Texas you can definitely tell when the season changes from summer to fall because people start to crawl out from their air conditioned cracks to finally enjoy the outside world.

 The change in weather not only brings people outside, but it also makes certain tasks such as home improvement projects easier too.
 It’s a great time to do any projects that you’ve been putting off because of the blazing heat.
 In addition to tackling some of those postponed projects, it is also a good time to begin preparing your home for the cooler season to come.
 After such a brutal summer, I know it’s hard to imagine preparing your home for the winter season, but there are some projects that you can do in the fall that will help protect your home during the winter.
 Some can even save you money.

 Below are five fall projects to prepare your home for the winter:

 Seal Leaks.
 As I’ve mentioned before, sealing leaks in your home can lower your Texas electricity bill during the summer months.
 Air conditioned air escapes through any crack or leak in doors, windows, etc., which wastes money.
 This is the same problem when you are heating your home as well.
 Air leakage can account for up to 40 percent of the energy used for heating and cooling a home.
 Luckily sealing these leaks can be a fairly easy do-it-yourself project.
 According to ehow.com, here is what you need to do these projects yourself: